Rudolf Ernst (banker)

-Dr. Rudolf Ernst (6 September 1865 – 15 March 1956) of Winterthur was a Swiss Industrial, Insurance, Banking Pioneer and founding father of UBS (formerly Union Bank of Switzerland).
-He was also the first CEO and Chairman of the Board of Directors of the Union Bank of Switzerland, now UBS.
+Dr. Rudolf Ernst (6 September 1865 – 15 March 1956) was a Swiss industrial, insurance and banking pioneer and lawyer who was a founding father of UBS Group AG. (formerly Union Bank of Switzerland.

+He was the first CEO and chairman of the Board of Directors of the Union Bank of Switzerland, now UBS.
 Following his retirement, at age 77, he was elected Honorary Chairman of the Union Bank of Switzerland for life, but remained on the Board of Directors until 1953, when he retired at age 87.